Improving Quantum Simulation Efficiency of Final State Radiation with Dynamic Quantum Circuits: Quantum Parton Shower Algorithm

-Measuring the history register at a given step tells us \textit{which} particle emits at that step, so the entire emission history is available as classical information during the simulation.
-In fact, given that the simulation begins with a definite type (fermion or boson) of initial particle, we can inductively infer from the emission history which \textit{type} of particle emitted at each step.
-Note that while individual fermions may be in a superposition of different ``flavors'' $a/b$, for the two types of emissions considered -- knowledge of the emitting particle type ($f$ or $\phi$) always implies the emitted particle type, as we consider the splittings $f\rightarrow f\phi$ and $\phi\rightarrow ff$.
+Measuring the history register at a given step tells us \textit{which} particle emits at that step, so the entire emission history can stored as classical information during the simulation.
+In fact, given that the simulation begins with definite initial particle types (fermion or boson), then the \textit{type} of particle emitted at each step can be inductively inferred from the emission history.
+Note that while individual fermions may be in a superposition of different ``flavors'' $a/b$ -- for the two types of emissions considered -- knowledge of the emitting particle type ($f$ or $\phi$) always implies the emitted particle type, as we consider the splittings $f\rightarrow f\phi$ and $\phi\rightarrow ff$.
 Therefore, the total number of particles ($n_{\text{tot}}$), number of bosons ($n_{\phi}$), and number of fermions ($n_{f}=n_{f_a}+n_{f_b}$) are classical information.
 This lets us remove two of the three counting registers $\ket{n_{\phi}}$, $\ket{n_a}$, $\ket{n_b}$, as follows.

-In the original QPS, the $U_e$ and $U_h$ gates apply rotations with different angles, where each rotation (angle) is controlled on the corresponding possible value stored in $\ket{n_a}\ket{n_b}\ket{n_{\phi}}$.
+In the original QPS, the $U_e$ and $U_h$ gates apply rotations with different angles, where each rotation (angle) is controlled on one of the possible values stored in $\ket{n_a}\ket{n_b}\ket{n_{\phi}}$.
 With mid-circuit measurements of $\ket{h}$, $n_{\phi}$ is classical information, so there is no need store and control on $\ket{n_{\phi}}$ at all.
-Now suppose we count the number of $a$-fermions -- without loss of generality as we could instead count the number of $b$-fermions -- and apply rotations controlled on each possible value stored in $\ket{n_a}$.
+Now suppose we count the number of $a$-fermions using a quantum circuit -- without loss of generality we could instead count the number of $b$-fermions -- and apply rotations controlled on each possible value stored in $\ket{n_a}$.
 There is a one-to-one mapping of the possible values stored in $\ket{n_a}$ to the possible values of $\ket{n_b}$, given by $n_{\text{tot}} = n_a + n_b + n_{\phi}$, as $n_{\text{tot}}$ and $n_{\phi}$ are stored on a CPU.
 Therefore, there is no need to store and control on $\ket{n_b}$, as the superposition of possible $n_b$'s is already implicitly encoded in $\ket{n_a}$.
 Thus, by measuring $\ket{h}$ at each step, $\ket{n_b}$ and $\ket{n_{\phi}}$ become redundant and can be removed.